jcyuen1995/React-shoppingList/README.md

 ## Requirements
 This application requires the use of yarn or npm
 This application also requires an internet connection for bootstrap and Material icons

+## Note
+I did not intend to make this application mobile friendly and was not the point of the <br>
+project.
+As a result, This application is Not responsive.